awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification.md

 # Amazon EC2 Auto Scaling AutoScalingGroup LifecycleHookSpecification<a name="aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification"></a>

-<a name="aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification-description"></a>The `LifecycleHookSpecification` property type defines lifecycle hooks for an Auto Scaling group, which specify actions to perform when Auto Scaling launches or terminates instances\.
+<a name="aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification-description"></a>The `LifecycleHookSpecification` property type defines lifecycle hooks for an Amazon EC2 Auto Scaling group, which specify actions to perform when Amazon EC2 Auto Scaling launches or terminates instances\.
 For more information, see [ Amazon EC2 Auto Scaling Lifecycle Hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 <a name="aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification-inheritance"></a> The `LifecycleHookSpecificationList` property of the [AWS::AutoScaling::AutoScalingGroup](aws-properties-as-group.md) resource contains a list of `LifecycleHookSpecification` property types\.